KristianWold/sum-and-elab/README.md

 ## Inference

+We test the full model, regularized and trained for five epochs, on a out-of-distribution text fethced from the test corpus.
+We let the model predict a highlight from the article, and wise versa.
+Also, we let it predict a *recovered* highlight from the predicted article, and compare it to the original highlight.

+The articles has been chosen for being brief, but has otherwise not been cherry picked.
+See the [notebook](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/test_data.ipynb) about inference, and [here](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/readme.md) for more tests.

+### London Terror

+**Real Article**: london (cnn)a 19-year-old man was charged wednesday with terror offenses after he was arrested as he returned to britain from turkey, london's metropolitan police said. yahya rashid, a uk national from northwest london, was detained at luton airport on tuesday after he arrived on a flight from istanbul, police said. he's been charged with engaging in conduct in preparation of acts of terrorism, and with engaging in conduct with the intention of assisting others to commit acts of terrorism. both charges relate to the period between november 1 and march 31. rashid is due to appear in westminster magistrates' court on wednesday, police said. cnn's lindsay isaac contributed to this report.

-Highlight: london's metropolitan police say the man was arrested at luton airport after landing on a flight from istanbul. he's been charged with terror offenses allegedly committed since the start of november.
+**Real Highlight**: london's metropolitan police say the man was arrested at luton airport after landing on a flight from istanbul. he's been charged with terror offenses allegedly committed since the start of november.

+**Highlight Predicted from Article**:

-Predicted Article: (cnn) -- a man who was arrested at luton airport on wednesday after landing on a flight from istanbul said he was arrested and questioned by an immigration officer. the man, who did not want to be named, was detained by immigration authorities. the man is charged with terrorism offenses, according to immigration and customs enforcement (fpf). he was booked on an unrelated charge. the man, originally from syria, was arrested wednesday at luton airport, where he boarded a flight from istanbul. he was charged with terror offenses, and the flight landed at luton international airport. he was arrested with suspected terrorism offenses, according to the airport. the latest charge is connected to the alleged plot in istanbul, the airport's website says.
+**Article Predicted from Highlight**:  (cnn) -- a man who was arrested at luton airport on wednesday after landing on a flight from istanbul said he was arrested and questioned by an immigration officer. the man, who did not want to be named, was detained by immigration authorities. the man is charged with terrorism offenses, according to immigration and customs enforcement (fpf). he was booked on an unrelated charge. the man, originally from syria, was arrested wednesday at luton airport, where he boarded a flight from istanbul. he was charged with terror offenses, and the flight landed at luton international airport. he was arrested with suspected terrorism offenses, according to the airport. the latest charge is connected to the alleged plot in istanbul, the airport's website says.

-Actual Article: london (cnn)a 19-year-old man was charged wednesday with terror offenses after he was arrested as he returned to britain from turkey, london's metropolitan police said. yahya rashid, a uk national from northwest london, was detained at luton airport on tuesday after he arrived on a flight from istanbul, police said. he's been charged with engaging in conduct in preparation of acts of terrorism, and with engaging in conduct with the intention of assisting others to commit acts of terrorism. both charges relate to the period between november 1 and march 31. rashid is due to appear in westminster magistrates' court on wednesday, police said. cnn's lindsay isaac contributed to this report.

-Recovered Highlight: a man on a flight from istanbul says he was arrested and questioned by immigration officers. he boarded the flight from istanbul to luton, authorities say. the man is charged with terrorism offenses, according to the airport's website.
+**Recoverd Highlight**: a man on a flight from istanbul says he was arrested and questioned by immigration officers. he boarded the flight from istanbul to luton, authorities say. the man is charged with terrorism offenses, according to the airport's website.

+## Word Relations

-## Interpretability
+## Word Clustering

+We look for interpretable structures in the word embedding of the transformer at different points during training, with and without regularization.
+We perform a KMeans clustering on the word vectors directly (using square-sum distance), finding 300 centroids that best cluster the space of word vectors.
+From these, we select the tightest clusters and retrieve the ten word vectors closest (using cosine similarity) to their respective centroid.
+We finally check if these groupings of words offer any semantic meaning.

 ### With Regularization